 → Añejo Tequila: A Tequila aged in wood barrels between one and three years.
 These are fairly soft, round, and mouthfuls of flavor savored sip by sip.

-Many drinkers who love blancos aren’t that excited by añejo Tequilas exactly because they prefer leaner flavours and mouth feels.
-Many who love añejos tend not to like the forthright flavour of a Gin, Tequila, or Grappa.
-Generally añejos aren’t good for mixing in a cocktail and benefit from slowly sipping in a snifter or fluted glass that magnify the scents and flavors from years spent living in a barrel.
+Many drinkers who love blancos aren’t that excited by añejo Tequilas exactly because they prefer leaner flavors and mouth feels.
+Many who love añejos tend not to like the forthright flavor of a Gin, Tequila, or Grappa.
+Generally, añejos aren’t good for mixing in a cocktail and benefit from slowly sipping in a snifter or fluted glass that magnifies the scents and flavors from years spent living in a barrel.

 → Extra Añejo Tequila: A new species of Tequila that is aged for longer than three years in wooden barrels.
 You will need to pay close attention to the label to figure out exactly how long and in which type of barrels because each distiller does it differently, this isn’t regulated, and each differentiation is something that is a distinction to be marketed!

-What Price to pay for a Tequila?In general, price goes up with age, so extra añejos will be the most expensive and blancos the cheapest.
+What Price To Pay For a Tequila?In general, the price goes up with age, so extra añejos will be the most expensive and blancos the cheapest.
 A good blanco or reposado will run between €25-50 (USD 30-60) a bottle, good añejo Tequilas in the same price range or a bit more.

-Now make us a promise: no shots next time when Tequila's in order!
-Pick something good, sip it nice and slow and let the Tequila flavour grow on you!
+Now make us a promise: no shots next time when Tequilas in order!
+Pick something good, sip it nice and slow, and let the Tequila flavor grow on you!